 Stocking up on your favorite foods is something preppers do.
-It is satisfying to fill your shelves with cans of meat, fruits and veggies that will keep your family fed, happy and healthy when there are no grocery stores to head to when you are hungry.
+It is satisfying to fill your shelves with cans of meat, fruits, and veggies that will keep your family fed, happy and healthy when there are no grocery stores to head to when you are hungry.

-But, there is one big question that many beginning and even experienced preppers have;
+But, there is one big question that many beginning and even experienced preppers have:

 Your pantry is going to look different than mine or your neighbor’s food storage pantry.
 What they have stored for one year is going to be different than what you or the other guy has stored.

 There are two main methods of determining how much food you need to store to last your family a year.
 One requires a lot more math than many people like.

-When you are eating for survival alone, you are focusing on the calories needed to keep your body in good condition.
+When you are eating for survival alone, you focus on the calories needed to keep your body in good condition.
 You are not eating because you are bored or dieting so you can fit into those new jeans.
 Its all about eating enough calories to maintain your strength and energy to do what needs to be done to survive.

-For that reason, some preppers will base their food supply on the number of calories in a servingâ€”not the servings.
+For that reason, some preppers will base their food supply on the number of calories in a serving – not the servings.

 On average, an adult male will need about 3,000 calories a day if he is pretty active.
 An average woman would need about 2000 calories to keep up with her active day.
 The more manual labor you do, the more calories you expend, which means you will need to replenish what you lost.